MorrisMA/M16C5x/README.md

 accepted as the performance limits of the M16C5x core in this FPGA family.

 A board has been configured with an XC3S50A-4VQG100I components, and it operates as expected at 80 MHz.
-Testing like that performed above with the XC3S200A-4VQG100I FPGA will be performed shortly.
-New interna resource configuration makes the UART clock, Clk_UART, and fixed output of the DCM.
-The UART clock is fixed at 2x ClkIn, or in this case, the UART clocl is fixed at 29.4912 MHz.
+A new internal resource configuration makes the UART clock, Clk_UART, a fixed output of the DCM.
+The UART clock is fixed at 2x ClkIn, or as is the case in this test configuration, 29.4912 MHz.

+Testing like that performed above with the XC3S200A-4VQG100I is shown below.
+It indicates that the upper operating frequency is limited to **140.0832 MHz**.
+This upper limit is most likely imposed by the reduction in routing resources.
+The utilization factor in an XC3S50A-4VQG100I FPGA is **99%**, and _~50%_ in an XC3S200A-4VQG100I FPGA.
+The larger number of LUTs/Slices and routing resources allows Map and Place greater flexibility to satisfy the timing constraints.

+    DCM Multiplier  System Clock (MHz)  SPI Clock (MHz) Max UART bit rate (MHz) 4x               58.9824            29.4912         1.8432
+        8x              117.9648            58.9824         1.8432
+        8.5x            125.3376            62.6688         1.8432
+        9x              132.7104            66.3552         1.8432
+        9.5x            140.0832            70.0461         1.8432

 Release Notes
 -------------